 The Upshot

 There is a huge list of free and open-source applications that are used for specific tasks and are cross-platform.
 I just listed a few of them.
-The best of open-source applications/software is that, as a developer, you can participate and contribute in any of the open-source projects by developing new modules, finding issues in existing code or documentation, and develop patches.
+The best of open-source applications/software is that, as a developer, you can participate and contribute to any of the open-source projects by developing new modules, finding issues in existing code or documentation, and developing patches.

 Linux – as an Operating System